Hyperparathyroidism

 What causes hyperparathyroidism?

-People who have vitamin D deficiency are also at an increased risk of developing hyperparathyroidism, because vitamin D helps your body absorb the calcium in your bloodstream.
-People who take lithium (typically prescribed to treat bipolar disorder) are also at an increased risk for hyperparathyroidism.
+Hyperparathyroidism can be hereditary, which means it runs in families.
+More women have hyperparathyroidism than men.
+It is more likely to occur in older adults and women who have gone through menopause.
+People who lack vitamin D are also at an increased risk.
+This is because vitamin D helps your body absorb the calcium in your bloodstream.
+In rare instances, people exposed to chronic lithium therapy (typically prescribed to treat bipolar disorder) also are at an increased risk.

 DIAGNOSIS & TESTS